 Spreading Out the Distributions to Minimize Income Taxes

-Given that limitation, Cathleen will have two real options:
+If her employer requires a full lump sum distribution, Cathleen will have two real options:

-- Delay having a new house built until she turns 59 1/2, and can withdraw any amount of money from her 401(k) penalty free, or
+- Delay having a new house built until she turns 59 1/2, and can withdraw any amount of money from her 401(k) penalty-free, or

 Unfortunately, a 401(k) loan is not a solution either.
 Employer’s do not permit loans to former employees, since repayment can no longer be guaranteed.
 In addition, loans are limited to no more than 50% of the plan balance, up to a maximum of $50,000.
 That might not be enough to have the new house built anyway.